 - Platform demo if required

-To get your free tailored account, please contact us at: firstname.lastname@example.org.
+In order to get your free tailored account, please contact us at: [email protected].

 Our work in the area of Earth Observation has led us to offer a combination between CloudSigma’s powerful computing environment and a repository of Sentinel S-1 SLC data.
-This offering creates a unique environment on which to place Earth Observation related workloads and services.
-CloudSigma couldn’t be more excited to be a part of the collaborative efforts of organizations and businesses to create high quality open standards for the global geospatial community.
-We believe that an improved sharing and integration of spatial information would have a widespread and long standing benefit for businesses and for society at large.
+In fact, this offering creates a unique environment on which to place Earth Observation related workloads and services.
+CloudSigma couldn’t be more excited to be a part of the collaborative efforts of organizations and businesses to create high-quality open standards for the global geospatial community.
+In conclusion, we believe that an improved sharing and integration of spatial information would have a widespread and long-standing benefit for businesses and for society at large.

 Happy computing and good luck with the Hackathon!